ad4545a/Frontend_Dev/README.md

 🧭 What’s Next:

 Diving deep into Responsive Web Design principles, CSS Filters, and mastering Media Queries to build fully adaptive websites.

+📅 Day 6: Getting Started with Bootstrap
+Date: 03/11/2025

+🧩 What I Learned:

+Intro to Bootstrap: Learned how to use this framework for efficient, modern layouts.

+Bootstrap Basics: Explored prebuilt components and responsive utility classes.

+Bootstrap Grids: Understood its powerful responsive 12-column grid system.

+Bootstrap CSS: Practiced using built-in classes to style content quickly.

+🎯 Task for the Day:

+Design a responsive portfolio webpage using Bootstrap to apply the concepts learned.

+🧭 What’s Next:

+We will revise CSS and explore more advanced Bootstrap components like the Carousel, Progress Bar, and more.

+📅 Day 7: Advanced Bootstrap & CSS Review
+Date: 04/11/2025

+🧩 What I Learned:

+CSS Review: Refreshed key concepts of Flexbox, Grid, and responsive design.

+Bootstrap Carousel: Learned to implement a responsive image slider.

+Bootstrap Components: Explored interactive components like Modals (pop-up windows) and Progress Bars.

+Utility Classes: Got more practice with Bootstrap's utility classes for spacing, borders, and colors.

+🎯 Task for the Day:

+Enhance the portfolio page from yesterday by adding a Bootstrap Carousel for projects and a "Contact Me" Modal.

+🧭 What’s Next:

+Moving beyond static pages!
+It's time to start learning JavaScript to add logic and interactivity to our websites.

+📅 Day 8: Introduction to JavaScript
+Date: 05/11/2025

+🧩 What I Learned:

+What is JavaScript?: Understood its role as the "behavior" layer of the web.

+JS Basics: Learned how to link a .js file to an HTML document.

+Core Concepts: Introduced to variables (var, let, const), basic data types (string, number, boolean), and using console.log() for debugging.

+First Script: Wrote a simple script to see output in the browser console.

+🧪 Task for the Day:

+Create an HTML page with a button.

+Write a separate JavaScript file that logs a message to the console when the page loads and a different message when the button is clicked.

+🧭 What’s Next:

+A deeper dive into JavaScript fundamentals, including operators, conditional logic (if/else), and functions.